History of Paraguay

-In 1954, General Alfredo Stroessner came to power and with the help of the Colorado Party ruled until 1989.
-With his ouster in a coup d'etat, movement toward a multi-party and democratic government began with a constitution adopted in 1992.
+Military rule continued into the 20th century, which in the 1930s also saw Paraguay embroil itself in the Chaco War with Bolivia, which ended in a Paraguayan victory.
+General Alfredo Stroessner came to power in 1954, and military rule continued until 1989 upon which the nation moved toward a multi party democracy with a new constitution adopted in 1992.
 Paraguay in the 21st century has largely avoided the political strife and strong-man rule that characterizes much of its history.